Policies and Procedures

 - While the athlete waits, he/she will be placed in a regular physical education class.

-A GHS swimmer who misses a swim meet without Coach Ginger’s permission will lose their ability to letter and will meet with Coach Ginger and his/her parents ; however, if due to injury will have no penalty at the coach’s discretion, but must attend the meet with the team.
+- Missed Meet: A GHS swimmer who misses a swim meet without Coach Ginger’s permission will lose their ability to letter.
+Injured athletes will attend the meet with the team.

-A GISD swimmer that must leave practice early or arrives late will complete physical conditioning at a time determined by Coach Ginger.
+- Leaving practice early/ arriving late: swimmer that must leave practice early or arrives late will complete physical conditioning at the end of practice.